 Programmes are usually 10 days long but may at times require additional travel time to get to/from the programme site.
+Operation Smile will fund basic expenses covering travel and lodging.
 Volunteers are financially responsible for any costs incurred for visas, immunisations, checked baggage, dinners during the programme, and any other incidentals like phone/internet charges at the hotel, taxis, souvenirs, etc.

 A member of the volunteering team will be in touch with you to coordinate your availability with our programme needs.

-Please bear in mind that to be in compliance with Operation Smile’s Global Standards of Care, programme teams must have a balance of new and experienced Operation Smile volunteers.
+Please bear in mind that to be in compliance with Operation Smile’s Medical Global Standards, programme teams must have a balance of new and experienced Operation Smile volunteers.

 This means that there may be fewer positions available in each specialty for new volunteers throughout the year, but we will do our best to get you on your first programme as soon as possible.